 All People, including those of us with disAbilities, have the inalienable right to live and participate in our society free of discrimination or harassment and be provided equal access and equal opportunities to every aspect of society including employment, housing and participation in politics.

-I have been an advocate and champion for the rights of individuals with intellectual, developmental, physical, emotional/social, psychological, neuro/sensory, and other disAbilities for over 25y by promoting inclusion, working with local/state/national organizations to advance inclusive communities through advocacy, research, professional development, & policymaking.
+We advocate and champion for the rights of individuals with intellectual, developmental, physical, emotional/social, psychological, neuro/sensory, and other disAbilities by promoting inclusion, working with local/state/national organizations to advance inclusive communities through advocacy, research, professional development, & policymaking.

-People with disAbilities, including our Veterans/Wounded Warriors, also have the right to living in the integrated community setting of their choice.
+People with disAbilities, including our Veterans/Wounded Warriors, also have the right to living in the integrated community setting of our choice.
 As well, we have the right to access quality supports and services based on personal preferences and needs to assist with being fully included in the greater community, for example (a) to ensure accessibility of polling places and voting technology which permit us to fully participate in the political process or (b) housing policies which provide access to affordable non-segregated, non-provider-owned housing.

-programmatic, fiscal, and administrative contract requirements, especially those concerning ADA, ADEA and EEO regulations.
+In addition we insist agencies are fully compliant with all programmatic, fiscal, and administrative contract requirements, especially those concerning ADA, ADEA and EEO regulations.